""

 Course Description

-In this course students explore teaching of diverse groups in inclusive settings, emphasizing strategies to address diverse educational and sociological needs of students, guided by human values, democracy and social justice.
-The emphasis is on evidence-based strategies to address the most common students´ special needs related to reading difficulties, behavioral difficulties, attention deficit, hyperactivity, and autism spectrum disorder.
-At the same time the use of respectful, person-first language, putting strengths and talents of students in the foreground, is stressed.
+In this course, students explore the teaching of diverse groups in inclusive settings, emphasising strategies to address students' diverse educational and sociological needs, guided by human values, democracy, and social justice.
+The emphasis is on evidence-based approaches to address the most common students´ special needs related to reading difficulties, behavioural difficulties, attention deficit, hyperactivity, and autism spectrum disorder.
+At the same time, the use of respectful, person-first language, putting the strengths and talents of students in the foreground, is stressed.
 Multicultural teaching and teaching of students learning Icelandic as a second language will be addressed.
-Students will be introduced to classroom management strategies, individualized behavior support, multi-disciplinary and parent collaboration.
-The course focus is on inclusive, evidence-based practices that aim to provide students with special needs opportunities equal to those of their classmates.
+Students will be introduced to classroom management strategies, individualised behaviour support, multi-disciplinary and parent collaboration.
+The course focuses on inclusive, evidence-based practices that aim to provide students with special needs with opportunities equal to those of their classmates.

 Language of instruction: Icelandic